you-n-g/deploy/README.md

 # Introduction
-This repo will help you to deploy a friendly environment for a python programmer in your home directory.
+This repo will help you to deploy a friendly environment for a Python programmer in your home directory.
 The following tools will be well-configured.
 - neovim
 - zsh
 - miniconda